 Make an appointment with Student Services Center to take the basic entrance exam if needed.

 As of January 16, 2009 all applications will be completed on-line through the OJC Online Nursing Application.

 You must complete the pre-requisite general education courses with a GPA of 2.5 or higher prior to applying on line.
 They are Human Anatomy & Physiology I, English Composition, Human Growth and Development, and Anatomy & Physiology II.

 Admission selections continue each year until the program slots are filled or classes begin.
-Selection is based upon the date of application and completion of all admission criteria (see the admissions website above).
+Selection is based upon the date of application and completion of all admission criteria.

 Yes.
 According to the Colorado Nursing Articulation Model, if you have completed your Practical Nursing education in Colorado within the last 10 years it is equivalent to the first year of OJC’s ADN RN program.
 If you completed your Practical Nursing education in another state contact the nursing Office for specific advanced credit allowed by the Articulation Model.

 Program Costs are subject to change from year to year.
 For the most complete list of costs please refer to the Nursing Student Manual.